qe-collaborative-services/1115-hub/support/assurance/ahc-hrsn-elt/screening/results-test-e2e/fhir-service/2024-05-15/README.md

 ### fhir-service.test.http

-This file is crucial for verifying and testing the FHIR service.
+This is the REST-API execution file performs the actual test.
 It interacts with two primary API endpoints (/Bundle/$validate & /Bundle/) to ensure they are functioning correctly.
 This files also needs an .env file for storing the environmental variables like host name & port.

-`Purpose`: Provides automated tests for the FHIR service endpoints using HTTP requests.

 #### Test Scenarios: